thegetty/quire-docs/content/resources/workshop.md

 - You are working with potentially unfamiliar tools like the command line and a text editor
 - You are working with potentially unfamiliar coding languages like Markdown and YAML

+## About this Workshop

-The goal of this workshop is to take the potential challenges of Quire and make them feel approachable so that attendees leave feeling confident and excited to continue experimenting and, hopefully, creating their own projects with Quire.
+This workshop seeks to take the aforementioned challenges of Quire and break the various tools, languages, and processes into approachable and easy to understand concepts.
+We additionally provide attendees with hands-on experience so they can leave feel comfortable and confident navigating and using Quire.
+Our hope is that individuals who take this workshop will leave excited to continue experimenting and creating with Quire.

+The workshop takes approximately 3 and half hours to complete, with additional excercises and resources at the end to encourage continued learning.
+Th workshop is broken into the following parts:

+**Part 1**: Introduction to Basic Concepts (Learning to Love the Command Line and Text Editor) **Part 2**: Basic Concepts in Action
+**Part 3**: Going Deeper With YAML and the `_data` folder **Part 4**: Going Deeper with the `_assets` folder

 ---